mattnumber/hello-world/MattDown.md

 The eighth word in this sentence is **bold**.

-I'm going to type "Stella" in italics - *Stella".
+I'm going to type "Stella" in italics - *Stella*.

+EDIT - Wait, that didn't work.
+I see now it's because I ended "Stella" with a quotation mark instead of an asterisk for some reason.
+I'll fix that now.

 *Is this entire sentence in italics?*